aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.drawing.activexcontrols/_index.md

 is_root: false
 ---

-Contains all classes of ActiveXControl.
+The **Aspose.Cells.Drawing.ActiveXControls**  namespace provides classes that allow to draw and access ActiveXControl.

 ### Classes
 | Class | Description |